-Imagine, you walk down the aisle and choose your favorite fish flavored cat food; you pause to consider the price or the ingredients.
-Maybe it’s a Mars brand or a Nestle Purina brand, it doesn’t really matter.
-Because the story I’m going to tell you will, change forever the way you look at fish flavored cat food.
+Imagine you walk down the aisle and choose your favorite fish-flavored cat food; you pause to consider the price or the ingredients.
+Maybe it’s a Mars brand or a Nestle Purina brand.
+It doesn’t really matter.
+Because the story I’m going to tell you will forever change how you look at the fish-flavored cat food.

-The brightly colored, pretty little tin of fish flavored cat food you hold in your hand is tied to slavery: Human slavery, where men are held as prisoners on ships, sometimes for years at a time, where they toil without food or rest to capture the fish that goes into pet food.
+The brightly colored, little tin of fish-flavored cat food you hold in your hand is tied to slavery: Human slavery, where men are held as prisoners on ships, sometimes for years at a time, where they toil without food or rest to capture the fish that goes into pet food.

 The New York Times released a shocking report this week, ‘Sea Slaves’: The Human Misery That Feeds Pets and Livestock, documenting in graphic detail the lives of men held captive on fishing ships in the South China Sea to catch fish, most of which ends up in pet food.

 Men, shackled and beaten, starved, and fed a steady diet of amphetamines, are forced to work 18, sometimes 20, hours a day catching fish:

 “In interviews, those who fled recounted horrific violence: the sick cast overboard, the defiant beheaded, the insubordinate sealed for days below deck in a dark, fetid fishing hold…

 … [Where] Often they are beaten for the smallest transgressions, like stitching a torn net too slowly or mistakenly placing a mackerel into a bucket for herring.”

 Some days the men are only allowed 1 hour of rest.
 And when drinking water runs low, they are forced to drink from the putrid-tasting ice that melts in the bottom of barrels of fish.

 Some men, so desperate to escape, jump overboard and drown, their only means of ending a life of unimaginable hardship and cruelty.